CyberGenieSolutions/GenieCancerHelpIOSApp/README.md

 * Swift 4

 ## Setup
-Clone or Download GenieCanHelp source code and developers need to open GenieCanHelp.xcodeproj file in XCode.
+Clone or Download GenieCanHelp source code and developers need to open GenieCanHelp.xcworkspace file in XCode.

 ## Features
 List of existing features